Siziksu/blog/content/post/2019-06-24-docker-with-node-nodemon-express-morgan-mongoose-and-mongo.md

 +++
 type = "post"
-title = "Docker with Node, Nodemon, Express, Morgan, Mongoose and Mongo" summary = "This post will explain how to use docker-compose to create the environment to use node and mongo with docker." date = 2019-06-24T18:25:28+02:00 categories = ["docker"] tags = ["node", "express", "morgan", "mongoose", "mongo"] image = "images/beverage-business-classic-2305765.jpg" edit = "" draft = false
+title = "Docker with Node.js and MongoDB (using Nodemon, Express, Morgan and Mongoose)" summary = "This post will explain how to use docker-compose to create the environment to use Node.js and MongoDB with Docker." date = 2019-06-24T18:25:28+02:00 categories = ["docker"] tags = ["node", "express", "morgan", "mongoose", "mongo", "docker"] image = "images/beverage-business-classic-2305765.jpg" edit = "" draft = false